-The Communications (Retention of Data) Act 2011 sets out a specific regime for the retention of certain communications data for the purpose of, inter alia, the investigation, detection and prosecution of criminal offences.
-A regime is also in place for the interception of communications by the Irish police force and the defence forces.
-The Court of Justice of the European Union (CJEU) recently found that the Data Retention Directive (2006/24/EC) (Data Directive), the basis for the Communications (Retention of Data) Act 2011, was invalid.
+The Communications (Retention of Data) Act 2011 sets out a specific regime for the retention of certain communications data for, inter alia, the investigation, detection and prosecution of criminal offences.
+A regime is also in place for the interception of communications by the Irish police force and the Defence Forces.
+The CJEU recently found that Directive 2006/24/EC (Data Retention), the basis for the Communications (Retention of Data) Act 2011, was invalid.
 As a result of the CJEU decision, no specific legal act at the EU level obliges Ireland to maintain a data retention regime in place.
-In December 2018, the Irish High Court ruled that the 2011 Act is incompatible with EU and ECHR law, and the Supreme Court recently referred this issue to the ECJ.
+In December 2018, the Irish High Court ruled that the 2011 Act is incompatible with EU and

+European Convention on Human Rights law, and the Supreme Court recently referred this issue to the European Court of Justice.
 While the 2011 Act formally remains law in Ireland, the government has published the General Scheme of the Communications (Retention of Data) Bill 2017 designed to replace the 2011 Act.

-The 2011 Privacy Regulations from the EU electronic communications reform package referred to above also apply pending the publication of the proposed ePrivacy Regulation.
+The 2011 Privacy Regulations from the EU electronic communications reform package previously mention also apply pending the publication of the proposed ePrivacy Regulation.

-On 25 May 2018, the General Data Protection Regulation (No. 2016/679) (GDPR) came into force across the EU, and is implemented in Ireland through the Data Protection Act 2018.
-This follows a twoyear implementation period following which the GDPR will replace the existing Data Protection Directive No. 95/46/EC.
-The aim of the GDPR is to harmonise data protection across the EU and will affect the way in which the communications sector operates.
+On 25 May 2018, Regulation (EU) 2016/679 (General Data Protection Regulation) (GDPR) came into force across the European Union and is implemented in Ireland through the Data Protection Act 2018.
+This follows a two-year implementation period following which the GDPR will replace existing Directive 95/46/EC (Data Protection).
+The GDPR aims to harmonise data protection across the EU and will affect how the communications sector operates.